AlimwaDev/api-auth/README.md

-# Very short description of the package
+# Alimwa API Auth

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/alimwa/auth.svg?style=flat-square)](https://packagist.org/packages/alimwa/auth)
 [![Total Downloads](https://img.shields.io/packagist/dt/alimwa/auth.svg?style=flat-square)](https://packagist.org/packages/alimwa/auth)
 ![GitHub Actions](https://github.com/alimwa/auth/actions/workflows/main.yml/badge.svg)

+Thanks to Taylor the majority of use who do
 This is where your description should go.
 Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.

 ## Installation